nadz94/Masters-Project/README.md

 #Using the Minority Game Model to Understand Financial Markets#

-Built the Minority Game model from game theory using an Agent-Based Simulation via the Python programming language.
-Converted the output into a series of financial returns and tested them for statistical properties that are present in real world financial returns.
+I built the Minority Game model from game theory using an Agent-Based Simulation via Python.
+I converted the output into a series of financial returns and tested them for statistical properties that are present in real world financial returns.

 ## Report ##

-You can read the report from: https://www.academia.edu/30952084/Using_the_Minority_Game_Model_to_Understand_Financial_Markets
+You can read the project report here: https://www.academia.edu/30952084/Using_the_Minority_Game_Model_to_Understand_Financial_Markets

 ## Python Files Description ##